HeavyMedl/lists/README.md

 ------
 **Description**: Retreive all elements except the last of an Array or a String.

-**Pseudo Type Signature**: Give arg 1 an Array or a String; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array or a String; Get an Array of variables.

 **Example Usage**: